 It’s crucial for you to keep in mind that anxiety is a common occurrence.
 It’s normal to be nervous when taking a big test or presenting a sound speech.
 However, treatment for anxiety is required when disturbing thoughts and feelings become excessive and prevent you from living your life.

 So, if you can’t get through a day, or even a couple of days, without experiencing an anxiety attack, it’s time to seek help.
 Symptoms you can link with panic attacks may also be present during these attacks.
 Hence, you can administer these symptoms as well.
-For an example, panic attack starts with sweaty palms, increased heart rate, shortness of breath, and light-headedness.
+For example, a panic attack starts with sweaty palms, increased heart rate, shortness of breath, and light-headedness.

 Novus Beginning Psychiatric Counseling Approach to Treat Anxiety